explodecomputer/MSHDS-AHDS-formative/formative/week7-answers.md

 ACC_PID = [int(re.search(r"accel-(\d+).txt", f).group(1)) for f in accel_files]

 # To keep things a bit simpler, we can hard-code a small list of participant IDs instead of reading in every participant ID from the filenames as above
-# This will mean that if any of the accelerometer data files change or some or added or removed then snakemake won't know to re-run the pipeline
+# This will mean that if any of the accelerometer data files change or some are added or removed then snakemake won't know to re-run the pipeline
 # ACC_PID = [31128, 31129, 31131, 31132, 31133, 31134, 31137]

 rule all: